fleschutz/CWTS/README.md

 The C++ Warnings Test Suite (CWTS)
 ==================================

 **Compiler warnings are important, especially in C++.
 They are extremely helpful to prevent software bugs from the beginning.
-Problem is the C++ compilers and code analyzers detect some but not every possible warning.
-This repository provides a collection of 68 test cases to check this (see the 📂[Tests](Tests/) subfolder with 68 .cpp source code file for each test case).**
+Problem is C++ compilers and code analyzers detect some but not every possible warning.
+To check the coverage of a given compiler/analyzer this repository provides a collection of 68 test cases (see the 📂[Tests](Tests/) subfolder with 68 .cpp source code file for each test case).**

 🔧 Requirements & Installation